glenroger19/Electrically-Assisted-Walker/README.txt

 Step 6 : Carry out a simulation of the motor speed control and choose a corrector.
 Step 7 : Vary the gain of a proportional corrector and the gain of an integral corrector to have an accurate, fast and stable system.

-Thanks for your interest and hope to colaborate soon.
+Thanks for your interest and hope to colaborate soon!